 The CEDA Housing Department is a counseling program designed to educate, inform, assess, listen, and find creative ways to empower families and individuals in acquiring and maintaining affordable housing.
-Shelter services include homeless male veterans and families transitioning from homelessness to transitional housing located in Chicago Heights, IL and western suburban Cook County.
+Shelter services include homeless male veterans and families transitioning from homelessness to transitional housing located in Chicago Heights, IL.

 CEDA’s Housing Program—funded by local, state, and federal organizations and partners—is a comprehensive housing counseling program focused on helping families remain in or obtain affordable housing.

 CEDA works collectively with lenders to work out payment plans for those seeking mortgage delinquency assistance.
 The Housing Program also works with over 100 landlords throughout suburban Cook County to place extremely low income families in temporary and affordable housing.

 All families and individuals are eligible for personalized counseling services.
-A housing counselor will be assigned to each household to help assess client situation and determine housing services need.
-Short-term rental assistance may be provided, pending funding availability and client eligibility.
+A housing counselor will be assigned to each household to help assess housing situation and determine housing service needs.

 The Housing Department serves the extremely low to moderate income families and individuals.
-For pre- and post- purchase counseling, foreclosure prevention and mortgage default counseling, and rental and homeless prevention counseling there are no income limits.
+For pre- and post- purchase counseling, foreclosure prevention and mortgage default counseling, and rental counseling there are no income limits.
 Anyone needing housing assistance can receive counseling services.

 Special restrictions apply to the transitional housing and permanent housing programs.